eminamitani/thermal_conductivity_code/README.md

 In parallel calculation case, the order of dynamical matrix element may be different from the order of atoms in the structure file.
-(the output of `write_data` command is not sorted by atom ID) In this case, if you convert the lammps-data file to VASP POSCAR format, the calculation results will be wrong.
+(the output of `write_data` command is not sorted by atom ID) In this case, if you convert the lammps-data file to VASP POSCAR format by ASE read & write, the calculation results will be wrong.

 ### modules in the interface
 ---